rafdouglas/eclipse_docker_base/README.md

 ===================
 Base Docker image for my other Eclipse Dockers

-Currently based on ubuntu 18.04 LTS
+Based on Ubuntu Xenial 16.04 LTS